keptn-contrib/dynatrace-service/documentation/event-forwarding-to-dynatrace.md

 # Forwarding deployment and test events from Keptn to Dynatrace

-By default, the dynatrace-service assumes that all events it sends to Dynatrace, e.g. deployment or test start/stop events, are sent to a monitored entity that has the following attach rules:
+By default, the dynatrace-service assumes that all events it sends to Dynatrace, e.g., deployment or test start/stop events, are sent to a monitored entity that has the following attach rules:

 ```yaml
 attachRules: